-5460.
-Adult-Gerontology Acute Care I (CL)

-(Prerequisites: NURS 5312, NURS 5320, NURS 5342, NURS 5343, NURS 5345, ACLS Certification) This course is designed to develop a beginning theoretical and research based knowledge of assessment diagnosis, and treatment of adult and geriatric patients with acute and chronic health problems.
+NURS 5460 Adult-Gerontology Acute Care I (4:2:7,0) (Prerequisites: NURS 5312, 5320, 5342, 5343, 5345, ACLS certification) This course is designed to develop a beginning theoretical and research based knowledge of assessment diagnosis and treatment of adult and geriatric patients with acute and chronic health problems.
 Emphasis will be placed on applying this knowledge to the assessment and management of both health and illness states including disease prevention.
 Clinical activities focus on enhancing health assessment skills, delineating differential diagnoses, and learning initial clinical management of clients experiencing acute and chronic health problems.
 The role and competencies of the Adult-Gerontology Acute Care Nurse Practitioner will be examined.

-5470.
-Nurse-Midwifery I - Antepartum and Ambulatory Postpartum Care Managment (CL) (4:2:7 O)

-(Prerequisites: NURS 5342, 5343, 5345, EFM and Neonatal Resuscitation Protocol; Co-Requisite: NURS 5304) Utilizes the Nurse Midwifery management process in provision of comprehensive preconception, prenatal, and ambulatory postpartum care.
-Emphasis is placed on the assessment for maternal and fetal wellbeing with screening for deviations from normal that would require consultation/collaboration and/or referral.
+NURS 5470 Nurse Midwifery I-Antepartum and Ambulatory Postpartum Care Management (4:2:7,0) (Prerequisite: NURS 5342, 5343, 5345, EFM and Neonatal Resuscitation Protocol; Corequisite: NURS 5304) Utilizes the Nurse Midwifery management process in provision of comprehensive preconception, prenatal, and ambulatory postpartum care.
+Emphasis is placed on the assessment for maternal and fetal well-being with screening for deviations from normal that would require consultation/collaboration and/or referral.
 Educational needs and social/cultural contexts are included.
 The practicum includes nurse-midwifery management of women during the preconception, prenatal, and ambulatory postpartum periods.

-5471.
-Nurse-Midwifery Integrated Clinical Practicum, Level A (CL) (4:0:14 O)

-(Prerequisites: NURS 5205, NURS 5270, and NURS 5308) In this precepted clinical course, the student applies the cognitive and clinical skills learned in Nurse-Midwifery I, II, and III in the office/clinic setting, as well as becoming involved in the professional organization.
-In addition to "hands-on" skills in clinical practice, the student will apply skills of professional communication through documentation exercises and a case review that includes a literature review of peerreviewed sources.
-The student will also learn to use relevant evidence-based mobile applications and websites for clinical practice.
-Additional skills learning and an objective simulated/structured clinical examination (OSCE) will be conducted in this course at the SimLife Center on campus.
-Depending upon the clinical assignment, the student may have the opportunity to begin applying Nurse-Midwifery IV skills during the latter part of the semester.
+NURS 5471 Nurse-Midwifery Integrated Clinical Practicum, Level A (4:0:4,F) Prerequisites: NURS 5205 and NURS 5270.
+In this precepted clinical course, the student applies the cognitive and clinical skills learned in N-M I, II, and III in the clinic setting, as well as participating in the professional organization.
+In addition to manual clinical skills, the student will apply professional communication skills through documentation exercises and a case review that includes a literature review of peer-reviewed sources.
+The student will also expand use of evidence-based mobile clinical apps.
+Further skills learning and a clinical examination (OSCE) will be conducted at the SimLife Center on campus.
+"Although semester clinical hrs. equate to 210 hrs, you are evaluated on practice competency.
+Achieving competency may require more than the listed number of hours."